dakoraustin/alx-low_level_programming/0x0E-structures_typedef/README.md

-This folder contains projectcodes for structures and typedef
+This folder contains project codes and header files for structures and typedef